 Seven years after SiOP’s founding, we are living in a moment where women of color, particularly Black women, are leading the way— from founding two of the boldest movements of our time, #BlackLivesMatter and #MeToo, to running cutting-edge non-profit organizations and excelling in entrepreneurship.
 Women of color are running for office in force, flexing political muscle at the ballot box, embodying equitable practices and trailblazing an intersectional analysis.

 SiOP addresses this by creating liberating spaces for deep, personal and interpersonal healing and transformation so that leaders can be powerful within themselves and with each other.
 From a place of personal power and agency, leaders thrive and innovate.
 We build connective tissue between leaders to foster interdependence and mobilize increased resources collaboratively.
 We tap into the power of our spirituality and our indigenous cultures and leverage art and creativity to catalyze radical imagination.
-In so doing, we transcend our conditioned tendencies and limiting belief to co-create fearless, audacious and bold visions and take empowered action.
+In so doing, we transcend our conditioned tendencies and limiting beliefs to co-create fearless, audacious and bold visions and take empowered action.